Council of Foreign Ministers: Topics of discussion

 Meetings by the foreign ministers in Geneva, the first at the Geneva Summit in July 1955 and again a year later failed to reach an agreement on German reunification, or European security and disarmament.
 The third meeting in 1959 again failed to reach an agreement over Germany.
-The Western powers would only agree to a comprehensive peace treaty with a Germany reunited under a democratic government, not treaties with the governments of East and West Germany.
+The Western powers would only agree to a comprehensive peace treaty with a Germany reunited under a democratic government, not treaties with the governments of East Germany and West Germany.
 They also refused to agree with a Soviet proposal to a change in the status of Berlin from an occupied city into a demilitarised one.

 In 1971 the foreign ministers of the four powers signed the Four Power Agreement on Berlin (effective from June 1972).
 It regularised trade and travel relations between West Berlin and West Germany and aimed at improving communications between East Berlin and West Berlin.
 The Soviet Union stipulated, however, that West Berlin would not be incorporated into West Germany.
 That meeting also produced the Basic Treaty (effective June 1973) which recognised two German states, and the two countries pledged to respect one another's sovereignty.
 Under the terms of the treaty, diplomatic missions were to be exchanged and commercial, tourist, cultural, and communications relations established.
 Under the agreement and the treaty, both German states joined the United Nations (September 1973).

 After the fall of the Berlin Wall, on 12 September 1990 the Treaty on the Final Settlement With Respect to Germany was signed by the four powers and the two German governments, which was the final peace treaty of World War II and the restoration of German sovereignty.
 This allowed German reunification to take place on 3 October 1990 and the reunited country became fully sovereign again on 15 March 1991.